 In Nginx vhost configuration, you will find several lines beginning with

-To use new WordOps configuration, you just have to replace the path of the configuration set after
+To use the new WordOps configuration, you just have to replace the path of the configuration set after

 include.
 For example

-include common/locations.conf; have to be replaced by
+include common/locations.conf; has to be replaced by

 Make sure to not remove the